ndleah/dvd-rental-marketing-analytics/1.-Data-Exploration/README.md

 ## Next Steps

-### *Thanks for scrolling down until this point.
-I truly aprriciated your patience reading my project.* :heart:
+### *Thanks for reading and scrolling down until this point.
+I truly aprriciated your patience!* :heart:

 <br />